 Survey research: A nonexperimental “research method” that relies on questionnaires and/or interviews for data collection.

-Tests and Questionnaires
+Tests

 Tests are commonly used in quantitative research to measure attitudes, personality, self-perceptions, aptitude, and performance of research participants.

 If a relevant test is already available that measures the variables of interest, then serious consideration should be given to using that test.